jobarber/essays/README.md

 ## Current results
 The dataset has a lot of overlap between the language that appears for scores 3 and 4--for both traits.
 There could be a number of reasons for this.
-Perhaps annotators/graders did not consistently differentiate between the two scores, and the two scores should be collpsed into one score.
+For example, perhaps annotators/graders did not consistently differentiate between the two scores, and the two scores should be collapsed into one score.
 I tried making this a binary problem to see if that would help (scores 1-3 on the one hand and scores 4-6 for trait 1 or just 4 by itself for trait 2), but it helped only marginally.
 Here is the current confusion matrix for the top scoring RoBERTa model on trait 1.